littlebenlittle/littlebenlittle.github.io/site/education.md

 ## Tutoring

-One of grand failures of the American education system is that it often scares learners away from pursuing their passion.
-When I tell people that I am a mathematician and programmer, about 70% of the time the response is, "Wow, you must be really smart," when the actual case is that our education system taught them to feel like they aren't.
+One of the grand failures of the American education system is that it often scares learners away from pursuing their passion.
+When I tell people that I am a mathematician and programmer, a common response is, "Wow, you must be really smart."
+The actual case is that our education system has taught so many people to feel like they aren't.
 Anyone can learn math, science, and art.
 All it takes is practice and dedication, two skills that institutionalized education doesn't ever really teach.

 As an educator, it is my goal to help you find your motiviation in the midst of a storm that is trying to beat it out of you.
 I will work with you to identify